pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value： `ON`
 - This variable controls whether to count the memory consumed by the execution plans cached in the Prepared Plan Cache.
-When this switch is disabled, the memory usage displayed on the **Plan Cache Memory Usage** monitoring panel is 0.
 For details, see [Memory management of Prepared Plan Cache](/sql-prepared-plan-cache.md#memory-management-of-prepared-plan-cache).

 ### tidb_enable_pseudo_for_outdated_stats <span class="version-mark">New in v5.3.0</span>